GraveRobbersGame/gros-continuity/README.md

-# gros-continuity
+# GROS Continuity Reel

-The continuity and rulings database for Grave Robbers From Outer Space.
+This is the continuity and rulings database for Grave Robbers From Outer Space.